 Palms produce large fronds in an alternate or spiral pattern.
 The leaves have parallel veins and grow 18 to 36 inches long.
 Most, but not all, palmettos have thick, flattened leaves in a star shape that may exceed 36 inches in length.
 The saw palmetto has lancelike, stiff leaves in a star-shaped pattern.
 The leaves have small serrations, which gives the plant its common name.

 Desert, royal and queen palms have showy white flowers.
 Royal palm's highly aromatic flowers are yellow, while the others can be white, cream or gray.
 Scrub palmetto produces small, uninteresting white flowers, but saw palmetto proudly displays its fragrant, yellowish white flowers on stalks up to 3 feet long.
 Dwarf palmetto is more demure, sending its flower stalks out to just beyond the tips of the foliage to display its fragrant white flowers.

 Queen palm produces bright orange, ornamental dates.
-The large, heavy fruit of coconut palms falls from the tree when ripe and can damage property or injure anyone standing under the tree when they fall.
+The large, heavy fruit of coconut palm (Cocos nucifera, zones 10-11) falls from the tree when ripe and can damage property or injure anyone standing under the tree when they fall.
 Palmettos produce small, berrylike fruit less than an inch long that birds find delicious.